Stanley talks about Don Rutledge’s photos

 I have never met a photographer who understood more about packing more into a frame to tell a story than Don Rutledge.

-[Photo 2] While legislators around the nation were debating the need for rat-control laws–and disputing their funding–Don discovered these two youngsters who proudly displayed the results of their morning hunt.
-In that section of Cincinnati, Ohio in 1968, rats were not particularly difficult quarry to locate.
+[Photo 2] While legislators around the nation debated the need for rat-control laws–and disputing their funding–Don discovered these two youngsters who proudly displayed the results of their morning hunt.
+In that section of Cincinnati, Ohio 1968, rats were not particularly difficult quarry to locate.

 I can picture this woman being similar to the woman in Matthew 9:20, “If I can just put a finger on his robe, I’ll get well.”
 Jesus turned—caught her at it.

-To get this type of “Depth-of-field” Don invested time with his subjects.
-In 1979 Don spent a month living with the King family in Mississippi.
-He added just enough money to the family budget to not add any financial stress on the family, but also not to change their living standards so he could cover what it was like living below the poverty line in America.
+To get this type of “Depth-of-field,” Don invested time in his subjects.
+In 1979, Don spent a month living with the King family in Mississippi.
+He added just enough money to the family budget to not add any financial stress and not change their living standards so he could cover what it was like living below the poverty line in America.

 This photo [Photo 3] became a favorite photo of many from the story.
-The photo captures Bailey King and shows how thin he is and how hard his wife also worked to provide for the family.
-It is not a photo just about Bailey, but his wife as well Luvenia.
+The image captures Bailey King and shows how thin he is and how hard his wife worked to provide for the family.
+It is not a photo of Bailey but of his wife, Luvenia.

-Don had a patience about him that let him truly be in the moment.
+Don had a patience about him that let him be in the moment.
 He could see things that most missed.
-I think Don really and truly had more empathy for his subjects than just about any other photographer I have known.
+Don really and truly had more empathy for his subjects than just about any other photographer I have known.

 Master’s Thesis on Don Rutledge: Chapter Five – Conclusion